abigayl3/SQL_Challenges/Case Study #3 Foodie-Fi/Case_Information.md

 |      4       |    churn    |   null |

 - All customers start with a free-trial period then automatically continue with the pro-monthly plan unless they cancel or downgrade/upgrade to another plan during the trial period.
-- When customers cancel their plans, they have a churn plan record
+- When customers cancel their plans, they have a churn plan record.

 ``subscriptions``
 | customer_id	| plan_id |	start_date |